Some novel constructions of optimal Gromov-Hausdorff-optimal correspondences between spheres

-We now check that $d(p,F(a,b_0))$ is increasing with $a$.
-This could be proved using convexity arguments, but in this special case we compute $d(p,F(a,b_0))$ explicitly: first we apply the cosine rule twice, obtaining
+So it will be enough to check that $d(p,F(a,b_0))$ is increasing with $a$.
+This can be proved using convexity arguments, but in this special case we can compute $d(p,F(a,b_0))$ explicitly: we first apply the cosine rule twice, obtaining

 So, computing the derivative with respect to $a$, we obtain